- Anti-oppressive and Critical Approaches to Multilingual education

 EDC&I 545: Multilingual Acquisition and Socialization.
-The purpose of thi course is to provide teachers with an overview of the processes and factors involved with learning a second language, especially in relation to English, and to make them more aware of the multidimensionality of issues that are relevant in learning a second language.
-Some of the topics which will be discussed are the nature of language proficiency, the role of age and other individual variables in second language learning, the role of the first language, and issues of identity construction.
-The social aspects of language learning will be also covered by examining questions such as why, at times, learners withdraw from full participation in language development.
-The course as a whole attempts to relate the discussion of second language acquisition to pedagogical implications for classroom teaching.
+The purpose of this course is to provide teachers with an critical overview of the processes and factors involved with learning a second language, especially in relation to English, and to make them more aware of the multidimensionality of issues that are relevant in learning an additional language.
+Some of the topics which are discussed are critical perspectives on language proficiency, the role of age and other individual variables in second language learning, the role of the first language, and issues of identity construction.
+The racial, social, and politicall aspects of language learning are also discussed, examining questions such as why, at times, learners withdraw from full participation in language development or are considered through dominant norms of success and language profiency.
+The course as a whole attempts to relate the discussion of language teching and learning to pedagogical implications for classroom teaching.

 EDC&I 547: Seminar: Sociolinguistics and Education.
-This seminar explores a variety of relationships between language and society, including, for example, language and gender/social class/ethnicity.
-The different dimensions that will be considered are language in relation to society, variation, interaction and culture.
-The course specifically focuses on how these relationships impact the educational experience of all students, and of linguistically and culturally diverse populations in particular.
-The course assignments will have students engage in a qualitative project, and major course readings will revolve around reading two book-length ethnographies.
+This seminar explores a variety of relationships between language and society, including, for example, language and race/gender/social class/ethnicity.
+The different dimensions that are considered are language in relation to society, race, variation, identity, interaction and culture.
+The course specifically focuses on how these relationships impact the educational experience of all students, and of multilingual populations in particular.
+The course assignments have students engage in a qualitative project, and major course readings revolve around reading two book-length ethnographies.

 EDC&I 506.
 Seminar in Cultural and Linguistic Diversity.
 This seminar is a professional preparation and socialization course for doctoral students interested in cultural and linguistic diversity in the College of Education at the University of Washington.
 The overall goal of this course is to make more transparent and explicit the different skills, products, and practices that doctoral students can and should refine in order to be prepared more fully for pursuing a career after their graduate studies.